 Run by National Trust - Website

-Facilities: Parking, tea room, visitor centre, shop, toilets, disabled access.
+Facilities: Parking, tea room, visitor centre, shop.

 Little remains of the castle site today, except for its crumbling motte and bailey and a unique huge double moat.
 In its heyday it was one of the most important castles in England.
 Originally built just after the Norman Conquest - the later stone keep was owned by the Black Prince (eldest son of King Edward III) and was where King John of France was imprisoned.